TeamVulpine/PawKit/README.md

 # PawKit

-PawKit is a mninimal game engine toolkit, written in Rust, with support for C, C++, and Lua.
+PawKit is a mninimal game engine toolkit, written in Rust, with support for C, C++, Godot, and Lua.

-In the future PawKit will support C#, Godot, and Javascript.
+In the future PawKit will support C# and Javascript.

 ## Why a monorepo?